This post may contain affiliate links. Please read our disclosure policy.

-Caldo de Pollo, or Mexican Chicken Soup, is a light and flavorful soup made with homemade chicken broth, juicy shredded chicken thighs, and fresh vegetables including cabbage, carrots, and zucchini.
-Gluten-free, dairy-free, and guaranteed to warm you from the inside out.
+Caldo de Pollo, or Mexican Chicken Soup, is a light and flavorful soup made with homemade chicken broth, juicy shredded chicken thighs, and fresh vegetables, including cabbage, carrots, peppers, and zucchini.
+Gluten-free and dairy-free, it is guaranteed to warm you from the inside out.

 No week is complete without a big pot of hot soup simmering on the stove.
-I love soup of any kind, but this delicious Caldo de Pollo is one of my favorites.
-Made entirely from scratch, this simple and satisfying Mexican chicken soup is there to warm you from the inside out and help you feel better when you’re feeling crummy.
+I love soup of any kind, but Caldo de Pollo is one of my favorites.
+Made entirely from scratch, this simple, satisfying, and flavorful Mexican chicken soup recipe will warm you from the inside out and help you feel better when you’re feeling crummy.

 What is Caldo de Pollo?